7 Biggest Blunders with Walk in Showers (and How to Avoid Them)

 This blunder occurs way too often.
 You listen to bad information from others who tell you’ve got to have a BIG bathroom to make a walk-in shower work.
 This simply isn’t the case.

-In reality you can have a walk-in shower in the tiniest bathrooms, IF you’re willing to have a 100% open design without any doors.
-Since, in the United States at least, this isn’t what most people want, I went on to tell Lisa we often supply walk in showers which were converted from tub spaces.
+In reality you can have a walk-in shower in the tiniest bathrooms, IF you’re willing to have a more open design.
+You can even have a walk in shower in a space which was converted from a tub.
 These spaces are 60” wide x 32” to 34” deep.
+Look at 3 options below.

 Blunder #2 – You use the wrong shower head, place it in the wrong spot, and water gushes out.